"Is the mom coming?"

 Just wanted to point out that the initial letters in the word תשובה do not make a ch sound as they are actually from two different syllables.
 The nekudah (diacritic/vowel) on the ת is a שוא נע as it is the first letter of the word.
 Therefore the word is actually pronounced t'shuvah.
 In the case of the word ותשובה, where the שוא becomes נח, those two letters are still in different syllables so the pronunciation would be ut'shuvah.

-Since ה and ח have distinctly different sounds, if you hear it pronounced, then go by the sound.
+Since ה and ח should have different sounds, if you hear it pronounced clearly, then go by the sound.

 For a definite noun preceded by "the" in English, the prefix for "the" in Hebrew cannot be ח.
 In this early part of the course, that prefix must be ה.
 (Later we learn some situations in which the ה "disappears".)

-For the last letter in a word, the ה is almost always silent, and at this point in the course it won't be a ח.
-Later, we learn that when it is a ח, the word always ends with the sound "akh".
+For the last letter in a word, the ה is almost always silent, and the ח ends the word with the "akh" sound.

 When you think about how utterly confusing spelling is in English, have faith that you'll get this Hebrew, one word and one grammar lesson at a time.